-The time had come to say “good-bye”.
+The time had come to say “good-bye” to the ugly chair.
 His discomfort was painful to observe.
 This was a difficult moment and he was going to have to find some way to get through it.
-His separation anxiety had ratcheted to an all time high.
+His separation anxiety ratcheted to an all time high.

 Hubby informed perky salesperson; he did not require mobility assistance and left the store in a huff.

 I am grateful to the overly zealous salesperson.
 Thanks to her, we are now the owners of a new chair that features comfort as well as style without a power cord.